-The minor in Film Studies supports student development for any career field because it provides opportunities for students to obtain skills that are critical to success in today's workplaces: critical thinking, problem solving, oral and visual communication, writing, research, cultural understanding, and global perspectives.
-The Film Studies minor builds foundational skills for student success, leadership in the workplace, future graduate studies, and becoming an informed citizen.
+The Film Studies minor supports student development for any career field because it provides opportunities to obtain skills that are critical to success in today's workplaces: critical thinking, problem solving, oral and visual communication, writing, research, cultural understanding, and global perspectives.
+The minor in Film Studies builds foundational skills for student success, leadership in the workplace, future graduate studies, and becoming an informed citizen.

 |Code||Title||Semester Credit Hours|

 |FILM 251/ENGL 251||Introduction to Film Analysis||3|

 |FILM 299||History of Film||3|